RGBCube/ThemeNix/README.md

 there are also aliases that point to the base16 color.

 Themes also have templates, which generate templates with the color scheme.
-You can use a template by doing `themes.gruvboxbox-dark-hard.tmTheme.`
+You can use a template by doing `themes.gruvboxbox-dark-hard.<template-name>`.

 <details>
 <summary>All templates</summary>